I love radical ideas.

 Anything radical, really.

-For me, the word radical describes a person or action or thing that is especially impressive, inspiring, extraordinary, revolutionary, visionary, exciting, remarkable, exceptional, amazing, marvelous, sensational, incredible, unbelievable, phenomenal, spectacular…
+For me, the word radical describes a person, an action or a thing that is especially impressive, inspiring, extraordinary, revolutionary, visionary, exciting, remarkable, exceptional, amazing, marvellous, sensational, incredible, unbelievable, phenomenal, spectacular…

 You get the point.

-Naturally, some of my approach to practicing digital detox have been extreme, like quitting social media altogether, or trying to flush my phone down the toilet back in 2012* (spoiler alert: iPhone 4s doesn’t flush).
+Naturally, some of my approach to practicing digital detox have been extreme, like quitting social media altogether, and trying to flush my phone down the toilet* (spoiler alert: iPhone 4s doesn’t flush).

 However, I still struggle with spending WAY TOO MUCH time mindlessly browsing the Internet, obsessively checking my phone for messages, and compromising my productivity because of digital distractions.

 Below are four radical digital detox ideas I have been trying to implement for digital wellness.